electricitymaps/bloom-contrib/README.md

 If you want to add individual items or ingredients, this is done [here](https://github.com/tmrowco/northapp-contrib/blob/master/co2eq/purchase/footprints.yml).
 Ideally, the studies used should be as global as possible and it's even better if they're systemic reviews (multiple studies in one!).

-We also have open-sourced how we calculate the carbon footprint of transactions.
+We also have open-sourced how we calculate the monetary emission factors used to compute the carbon footprint of a transactions.
 This can be found [here](https://github.com/tmrowco/northapp-contrib/tree/master/co2eq/purchase).

 #### CO2 Model Structure